Water rescue experts give tips on keeping kids safe in the water

 If they don't have a pulse, administer CPR until crews arrive.

-"Our people are getting there within five minutes, EMS is getting there within 5-10 minutes, you've got help coming, so if you can do compressions for those first couple of minutes just to keep things moving," Kling said.
+"Our people are getting there within five minutes, EMS is getting there within five to 10 minutes, you've got help coming, so if you can do compressions for those first couple of minutes just to keep things moving," Kling said.

 In some situations, there may only be kids there.